Centre d'immunologie de Marseille-Luminy: Education and training

 The CIML's Master's and PhD program is integrated into the educational framework of Aix-Marseille University.
 Participation in the CIML program requires enrollment in the Master's-PhD program at the Ecole Doctorale des Sciences de la Vie.
 A unique part of the program is a student exchange scheme with Harvard Medical School.

 Clinical activities

 In immunology, more than in any other discipline, physiology is often revealed by pathology.
-Therefore, the Institute is involved in many studies with clinical objectives.
+Therefore, the institute is involved in many studies with clinical objectives.
 A wide range of malignancies are studied at the CIML such as leukemias and hematopoietic cancers, lymphomas and primary immune deficiencies, or brucellosis and juvenile arthritis.
 Treatments are also a major concern of the institute, such as studies on the prevention, monitoring, and treatment of hematologic malignancies and on the impact of therapies on the immune system.
-Finally, theoretical work which may provide key solutions to medicine are performed at the CIML on inflammatory mechanisms associated with the development of inflammatory bowel.
+Finally, theoretical work which may provide key solutions to medicine are performed at the CIML on inflammatory mechanisms associated with the development of inflammatory bowel disease.